This post may contain affiliate links.

 - If you don’t have a slow cooker, you can still make this recipe on the stove or in the oven.
 Just cook the ingredients over low heat until they are melted and well combined.

-- This recipe is perfect for weeknight dinners or for St. Patrick’s Day as it is comfort food that can be prepared in advance.
+- This recipe is perfect for weeknight dinners or for St. Patrick’s since its party food that can be prepared in advance.

 Yes, you can make this recipe ahead of time and store it in the fridge until ready to serve.
 Reheat in the slow cooker or on the stove.